kambojankit/kambojankit.github.io/_tut-java/03-language-basics.md

 To put it more simply, programming is making use of basic elements of the language, in a valid way, defined by that language.
 This valid way is called language grammar.

-So now we will study these basic constructs of the Java Programming Language.
+Now we will study these basic constructs of the Java Programming Language.

 ## Basic Language Constructs

-+ __Lexical Token__: The low level language elements, like Identifiers, numbers, operators, and special characters are all lexical tokens of the language.
++ __Lexical Token__: A lexical token is the smallest meaningful unit of a statement and can consist of 1 or more characters.
+The low level language elements, like Identifiers, numbers, operators, and special characters are all lexical tokens of the language.
 They can be used to make more complex high level language elements like expressions, statements, methods, and classes.

 + __Identifiers__: They are used to denote classes, methods, variables and labels.
-They are made up of characters, which can letters or digits. *First character must be a letter*. `Unicode Character Set` defines letter and digits in Java.
+They are made up of characters, which can be letters or digits. *First character must be a letter*. `Unicode Character Set` defines letter and digits in Java.
 These are the rules the compiler uses to determine whether a name is legal.
     + *Connecting Punctuation* like \_  and *Currency Symbols* like $, ¢, ¥, or £ are valid letters, but should be avoided.
     + Identifiers in Java are *Case Sensitive*.
     + Examples:
         + Valid: name, Name, add_$, $$\_100, grß
         + Invalid: name@, grand-sum, 45rik

+    + _Important Note_: Unicode in java uses Hexadecimal to express a character.
+For example, the value 0x0041 represents the Latin character A. The Unicode standard was initially designed using 16 bits to encode characters because the primary machines were 16-bit PCs.
+When the specification for the Java language was created, the Unicode standard was accepted and the char primitive was defined as a 16-bit data type, with characters in the hexadecimal range from 0x0000 to 0xFFFF.
+    Because 16-bit encoding supports 216 (65,536) characters, which is insufficient to define all characters in use throughout the world, the Unicode standard was extended to 0x10FFFF, which supports over one million characters.
+The definition of a character in the Java programming language could not be changed from 16 bits to 32 bits without causing millions of Java applications to no longer run properly.
+To correct the definition, a scheme was developed to handle characters that could not be encoded in 16 bits.
+      The characters with values that are outside of the 16-bit range, and within the range from 0x10000 to 0x10FFFF, are called supplementary characters and are defined as a pair of char values.

 + __Keywords__: Reserved words, predefined in the language and cannot be used to denote entities.
 They are in *Lowercase*.
     + These 3 keywords are reserved as predefined *literals*, `null`, `true`, `false`
     + `const` and `goto`, are all reserved keywords but are not in use.